Premium Savings: How Much Do You Save?

 Vehicle Value Considerations

-High-value vehicles ($30,000+): Both deductibles are reasonable percentages of repair costs.
+After 12 years in this industry, here's what I know: High-value vehicles ($30,000+): Both deductibles are reasonable percentages of repair costs.
 A $1,000 deductible on a $40,000 car is 2.5% of value—manageable.
 Premium savings are often higher on expensive cars, making $1,000 more attractive.

 Mid-value vehicles ($15,000-$30,000): This is where the $500 vs $1,000 decision is most relevant.
 Either works depending on your financial situation.